You enter a thrift store and see a beautiful spindle, but have no idea what to do with it. 10 things to do with a broken spindle will help.

 8. Easy spindle projects

 There’s nothing easier than standing a spindle on end to display.
-This collection of spindle projects are slightly more complicated than balancing a spindle.
+This collection of spindle projects is slightly more complicated than balancing a spindle.
 But only slightly.
 10 easy wood projects using a spindle.

 9. More spindle ideas

-This is a mixture of ideas to create spindles projects 10 more repurposing old furniture spindles.
+This is a mixture of ideas to create spindles projects.
+10 more repurposing old furniture spindles.
 Told you I was obsessed.

 10. How to find spindles